Introduction

 Hexblade warlocks are an interesting subclass: they can easily be a trap because their apparent versatility can leave you wanting to have many tools at your disposal only to discover that none of them quite satisfy the way that the more specialized subclasses can.
 That said, with a little work you can fill your niche as a primary damage dealer in the front lines while staying reasonably safe thanks to your spells and later parts of your kit.

 This guide is specifically for the Hexblade Warlock, and omits sections of my typical class handbooks when those sections aren’t meaningfully different from other members of the class.
-For more information on the Warlock, see my Warlock Handbook.
-I also strongly recommen reading my Warlock Eldritch Invocation Breakdown and my Warlock Spells Breakdown.
+For more information on the Warlock, see our Warlock Handbook.
+I also strongly recommend reading our Warlock Eldritch Invocation Breakdown and Warlock Spell List Breakdown.

 Table of Contents